-The characters were my cousins Annika, Juancho, Erika, Erinn, Errol, Erijah, Era, and Ellesse.
-I think Ezekiel was not yet born.
-We would go on adventures like go around the world in a car that can turn into an airplane and a boat.
-One time we got kidnapped in Batangas, and we managed to escape.
+The characters were my cousins Apple, Jeremy, Emily, Eric, Earl, Edgar, Evan, and Elena.
+I think Ezra was not yet born.
+In my story, my cousins and I would go on adventures like go around the world in a car that can turn into an airplane and a boat.
+In another story, we get kidnapped in Batangas, and we managed to escape.
 There’s also a story about how we were all inside a car, and we mistakenly stepped on the gas, but we didn’t know where the break was or how to drive the car.

 2.)
 Wizard Dogsville

-In this story I talk about the real world town called Wizard Dogsville where two wizards were living as dogs, and the other fairy world where the wizards once belonged.
+In this story, I talk about the real-world town called Wizard Dogsville where two wizards were living as dogs, and the other realm is the fairy world where the wizards once belonged.

 3.)
 The Lady of the Lake

 I don’t remember how I came up with this story.
-In this story there’s a woman that was trapped into a lake.
+In this story, there’s a woman who was trapped into a lake.